-This is to advise you that by virtue of the he authority vested in the Florida Public Service

-Commission Nominating Council pursu ant to Chapter 350, Florida Statutes, you have this day

-been appointed to the Florida Public Se ervice Commission.
-This appointment shall be for a

-term of vears, commencing , 20, with all the powers and duties incident

-to such office.
+This is to advise you that by virtue of the authority vested in the Florida Public Service Commission Nominating Council pursuant to Chapter 350, Florida Statutes, you have this day been appointed to the Florida Public Service Commission.
+This appointment shall be for a term of years, commencing , 20, with all the powers and duties incident to such office.

-00 0000 00000

-eptance and subject to confirmation by the Senate of the

-State of Florida.
+The appointment is subject to your acceptance and subject to confirmation by the Senate of the State of Florida.

-1 00 1 1 1 1 1

-~ . or her office, each commissioner shall subscribe to an

-oath of office as provided in Section 350 0.05, Florida Statutes.
+Before entering upon the duties of his or her office, each commissioner shall subscribe to an oath of office as provided in Section 350.05, Florida Statutes.

-D + 1

-Dated, 20
+Dated , 20

-Florida Public Service Commission

-Nominating Council

-By

-Chairman